lesterhan/fresh-java/README.md

 # Fresh Java

 This here is a fresh java project for your development pleasure!
-It is hooked up gradle, with Junit, Mockito and AssertJ.
-Includes a trivial class and some tests to get you started.
+It is hooked up with gradle, includes Junit, Mockito and AssertJ.
+Comes with a trivial class and a test to get you started.

 Good Luck, Have Batman!